 Looking for a healthy dessert that everyone will love?

-Choose Golden Delicious or Jonagold the next time you make your favourite apple dessert.
+Choose Golden Delicious the next time you make your favourite apple dessert.
 These apples are so naturally sweet you won’t need to add much – if any – sugar.
 No one will know but you!

 Simple is best

 For a quick and healthy dessert, just wash and cut some Gala, Fuji, Ambrosia, or Golden Delicious into slices and sauté in a little butter.
 Add a little cinnamon – and serve.
 These apples are so sweet you don’t need to add sugar!

 When cooking with apples, sprinkle a little lemon juice to keep them looking perky and fresh.